Actify

 What Team Building Activities for Work Actually Get Results?

-The team building activities that actually work at work share three traits: they're voluntary, they happen regularly (not once a year), and they don't require employees to pretend they're having fun.
-The best workplace programs run 2–4 low-effort activities per month on a consistent cadence — mixing social, wellness, and light competition.
-One-off events create a spike and crash.
-A repeatable system creates culture.
+Activities that work at work are voluntary, happen regularly, and don't require anyone to pretend they're having fun.
+The best programs run 2–4 low-effort activities per month — mixing social, wellness, and light competition.
+One-off events spike and crash.
+A repeatable system builds culture.

 Any team size30–60 min/week$0–$15/person/month12 min to launch